 Volleyball captures two wins in 4-game, weeklong slate

-harlotte 2, USC Upstate 3
+Charlotte 2, USC Upstate 3

 After winning the first two sets (23-25, 16-25) in a best-of-five match against USC Upstate Tuesday night, the 49ers failed to pick up another victory over the next three sets (26-24, 25-17, 15-12), losing an absolute heartbreaker on the road to fall to .500 (5-5) on the season.